VH-EAN. Lockheed L-1049H Constellation. c/n 4803.

 Registered to International Aerodyne Inc - December 31, 1964

-Undercarriage failed to extent correctly and subsequently collapsed on landing
+The undercarriage had failed to extent correctly and it subsequently collapsed on landing

 Observed at Kotzebue essentially complete with wings and tail on a mound of earth - 1978